ghc-proposals/ghc-proposals/proposals/0000-ghc-maintainer-preview.md

 This proposal is [discussed at this pull request](https://github.com/ghc-proposals/ghc-proposals/pull/417).

+>Note: This is a living document, that I update for clarifying points that are raised in the PR thread.
+I invite you to read the comments before posting, but do not be surprised if some of the comments ask questions that are answered here, it is very possible that I clarified the proposal in response.

 # GHC Maintainer preview

 This GHC Proposal introduces the concept of a GHC Maintainer Preview (name can be moderately bikeshedded).